Targeted Regulation of Abortion Providers (TRAP)

 Every provider of medication abortion must enter into a written agreement in which a hospital and a separate doctor who has active admitting privileges and gynecological and surgical privileges at that hospital agree to accept and treat patients if complications arise.
 Nothing in the statute requires hospitals or doctors to agree to enter into such an arrangement.
 These requirements on medication abortion are in addition to an extensive list of conditions to which the medication's distributor requires each prescribing doctor to agree.
 N.D.
 Cent.
 Code § 14-02.1-03.5 (Enacted 2011).

+Every physician providing abortion services must have admitting and staff privileges at a hospital within 30 miles of the abortion facility.
+An abortion facility also must have a staff member trained in CPR present at all times when abortion care is scheduled to occur.
+S.2305, 63rd Gen. Assem., 1st Reg.
+Sess.
+(N.D.
+2013) (Enacted 2013).
 North Dakota has an unconstitutional and unenforceable requirement that all abortion services after 12 weeks of pregnancy be provided in a licensed hospital.
 N.D.
 Cent.
 Code § 14-02.1-04(2) (Enacted 1975; Last Amended 1979).

 A federal court permanently enjoined the statute based on a stipulation that the law was unconstitutional under Akron v.
 Akron Ctr. for Reprod.
 Health, 462 U.S. 416 (1983), and other U.S. Supreme Court precedent.
 Miks v.
 Olson, No. A3-82-78 (D.N.D.
 Aug.
 25, 1983) (stipulation for judgment).